Dr Konstantina (Dina) Poursanidou (director)

 Stephen Jeffreys (director)

 I have a long history of mental health challenges.
-After some years of social isolation and contact with community mental health services and the benefits system, I returned to activity with help from informal peer support, family, creative pursuits and activism in services and commissioning involvement initiatives.
-I currently do freelance work in mental health research and training from my lived experience perspective and administration at Suresearch and the Survivor Researcher Network.
-And I’m a director for the SRN community interest company.
+After some years of social isolation and contact with community mental health services and the benefits system, I returned to activity with help from informal peer support, family, creative pursuits and service user activism in mental health services and commissioning.
+I currently do freelance work in mental health research and training from my lived experience perspective, and administration at Suresearch and the Survivor Researcher Network.
+I’m also a director for the SRN community interest company.
 Other periods of life have included work as a British Rail clerk and a legal aid solicitor and spells as a socialist political activist.

 Sonia Thompson (director)